996icu/996.ICU/README.md

 * It is a great progress from closed source to open source, and it will also be a great progress from open source to emphasizing labor rights at the same time.
 What we want is to create an open source software license that advocates workers' rights.

-* We are willing to hear all positive and constructive proposals and advocate for mature and responsible speech.
+* We are willing to hear all positive and constructive proposals and advocate mature and responsible speech.

 * We are working on the drafting of Anti-996 License right now and we hope to get help from professionals with relevant experience.